 Sam Villa offers two blending or thinning shears, the Signature Series Reversible Blending Shear and the Essential Series Reversible Blender.

-- The Signature Series Reversible Blending Shear features 42 radial teeth that are close spaced.
+- The Professional Reversible Blending Shear features 42 radial teeth that are close spaced.
 Each tooth has a “V” shape at the end to capture the hair into the teeth.
 These shears will extract a decent amount of weight and will create beautiful soft texture without any hard lines.

 - The Essential Series Reversible Blending Shear features 30 teeth yet, does not include the ‘V’ shape at the ends.
 This shear is much more forgiving than the Signature Series Shear and is an excellent choice for beginning stylists and for those that wish to remove less weight.

 - Both shears are equipped with dual removable finger tangs

 Each shear gives you options!
 As both shears are ‘reversible’ you have the option of facing the teeth upward to influence the hair to move out away from the head and when the teeth are facing downward the hair is influenced to move toward the head.